Whitworth Bound Scholarship

 Whitworth Donor-Sponsored Scholarships

-Whitworth partners with a number of outside organizations to coordinate scholarships for Whitworth students:
+Whitworth is affiliated with a number of outside organizations to coordinate scholarships for Whitworth students:

 Spokane Scholars Program